Position-Aware Self-Attention based Neural Sequence Labeling: Experiments

-Specifically, among the models listed in these tables, Collobert et al.\cite{Collobert2011Natural} employ a simple feed-forward neural network with a fixed-size window for context feature extraction, and adopt CRF method for jointly label decoding; Huang et al.~\cite{Huang2015Bidirectional} introduce a Bi-LSTM-CRF model and outperform~\cite{Collobert2011Natural} by 0.51\% and 0.14\% on the task of NER and chunking, respectively, since Bi-LSTM has a strong ability to extract long-range context features; Lample et al.~\cite{Lample2016Neural} utilize the same architecture as baseline and further apply a LSTM layer to extract character level features of words, which outperform ~\cite{Huang2015Bidirectional} by 0.84\% for NER task; Similarly, Ma and Hovy~\cite{Ma2016End} achieve a significant improvement of 1.11\% over~\cite{Huang2015Bidirectional} for NER by equipping the Bi-LSTM-CRF model with a CNN layer to obtain character-level representations of words, which indicates the importance of exploiting useful intra-word information, and their proposed model also becomes a popular baseline for most subsequent work in this field; Zhang et al.~\cite{Zhang2017Does} propose a method called Multi-Order BiLSTM which combines low order and high order LSTMs together in order to learn more tag dependencies, and this method outperforms~\cite{Huang2015Bidirectional} by 0.6\% and 0.55\% on the task of NER and chunking, however, it yields a worse performance than~\cite{Ma2016End}; Zhang et al.~\cite{zhang2018learning} propose a multi-channel model that performs better than~\cite{Ma2016End} with a slight improvement of 0.01\% and 0.04\% on NER and POS tagging tasks, which takes the long range tag dependencies into consideration by incorporating a tag LSTM in their model; Liu et al.~\cite{Liu2017Empower} incorporate character-aware neural language models into the Bi-LSTM-CRF model and outperform ~\cite{Ma2016End} by 0.02\% on NER task, but fail to achieve a better performance for POS tagging.
+Specifically, among the models listed in these tables, Collobert et al.\cite{Collobert2011Natural} employ a simple feed-forward neural network with a fixed-size window for context feature extraction, and adopt CRF method for jointly label decoding; Huang et al.~\cite{Huang2015Bidirectional} introduce a Bi-LSTM-CRF model and outperform~\cite{Collobert2011Natural} by $0.51\%$ and $0.14\%$ on the dataset of CoNLL03 NER and CoNLL00 chunking, respectively, since Bi-LSTM has good characteristics in modeling sequential data and can better capture contextual information than window-based feed-forward neural network; Lample et al.~\cite{Lample2016Neural} utilize the same architecture as baseline and further apply a LSTM layer to extract character level features of words, which outperform ~\cite{Huang2015Bidirectional} by $0.84\%$ for CoNLL03 NER task; Similarly, Ma and Hovy~\cite{Ma2016End} achieve a significant improvement of $1.11\%$ over~\cite{Huang2015Bidirectional} on CoNLL03 NER dataset by equipping the Bi-LSTM-CRF model with a CNN layer to obtain character-level representations of words, which indicates the importance of exploiting useful intra-word information, and their proposed model also becomes a popular baseline for most subsequent work in this field; Zhang et al.~\cite{Zhang2017Does} propose a method called Multi-Order BiLSTM which combines low order and high order LSTMs together in order to learn more tag dependencies, and this method outperforms~\cite{Huang2015Bidirectional} by $0.6\%$ and $0.55\%$ on the dataset of CoNLL03 NER and CoNLL00 chunking, however, it yields a worse performance than~\cite{Ma2016End}; Zhang et al.~\cite{zhang2018learning} propose a multi-channel model that performs better than~\cite{Ma2016End} with a slight improvement of $0.01\%$ and $0.04\%$ on CoNLL03 NER and WSJ dataset, which takes the long range tag dependencies into consideration by incorporating a tag LSTM in their model; Liu et al.~\cite{Liu2017Empower} incorporate character-aware neural language models into the Bi-LSTM-CRF model and outperform ~\cite{Ma2016End} by $0.02\%$ on CoNLL03 NER task, but fail to achieve a better performance for POS tagging.